UofTCoders/rcourse/paper.md

 students.
 Our learning module has three self-contained submodules spanning sixteen lessons: 1) Programming in R, basic data wrangling, and visualizations;
 2) Exploratory data analysis, statistics, and modelling; and 3) Collaborative and reproducible science.
-Our learning module includes eight assignments, distributed throughout the term to assess students' learning and understanding.
+Our learning module includes eight assignments distributed throughout the term to assess students' learning and understanding.
 The material is made available as R Markdown documents and designed to be taught using R Notebooks.
 Students are not expected to have any prior knowledge of the